|

 subdiluta (Tate,

-margin concave, ventral margin smoothly rounded.
-Tellinid posterior
+concave, ventral margin smoothly rounded.
+Tellinid posterior flexure not

-riblets over whole surface.
-Interior smooth, muscle scars defined
+over whole surface.
+Interior smooth, muscle scars defined but

 with 2 cardinal teeth, the posterior larger, triangular, bifid, and two